malchioman/PARCO-Computing-2026-244944/README.md

 # Distributed Sparse Matrix–Vector Multiplication (SpMV) — OpenMP (D1) and MPI+OpenMP (D2)

+>⚠️ All the scripts to set the environment are made for the hpc2 of the university of Trento, if you have a different system with different modules (check the code of `env.sh`) load the appropriate ones to cover the requirement one by one.
 ## Introduction

 This project contains the implementations used for the study: